 Natural Light/Daylighting: A light and airy work environment will motivate and encourage productivity while reducing procrastination.
 Allow natural light to flow into your workspace whenever possible.

-Control how natural light enters the room by using blinds, shutters, and positioning your desk or workstation in a north or south direction can help reduce shadows and glares from the sun.
+Control how natural light enters the room by using blinds or shutters, and positioning your desk or workstation in a north or south direction can help reduce shadows and glare from the sun.

 Architectural: Cove, soffit, and valance are the three most common types of architectural lighting; all three are built into the room’s structure.

-• The light from cove lighting is bounced toward the ceiling or upper wall from a shelf, recess, or a ledge, shelf, or recess high up on a wall.
+• The light from cove lights is bounced toward the ceiling or upper wall from a shelf, recess, ledge, shelf, or recess high up on a wall.

-• Soffit lighting is a type of lighting that is installed in a soffit or cornice near the ceiling and shines down on the wall.
+• Soffit lights are a type that is installed in a soffit or cornice near the ceiling and shines down on the wall.

-• Valance lighting is light that bounces upward and downward from glass, wood, or metal mounted above a window or high on the wall.
+• Valance lights reflect upward and downward from glass, wood, or metal mounted above a window or high on the wall.

-• Indirect lighting is the technique of bouncing light off walls and ceilings, which many lighting professionals prefer because it reduces shadows and glare.
-Ambient lighting is the most common application of architectural lighting.
+• Indirect lights: bouncing light off walls and ceilings, which many lighting professionals prefer because it reduces shadows and glare.
+Ambient lights are the most common application of architectural lighting.

-Office types of ceiling lights come in a plethora of designs, and the most commonly used in a home office setting includes:
+Office types of ceiling lights come in a plethora of designs, and the most commonly used in a home office setting include:

 Recessed Lights – Best for Diffusing Overall Lighting

-Along with your flush mount version, a recessed light is able to diffuse light and works well with a home office with a lack of natural light.
+Along with your flush mount version, a recessed light can diffuse light and works well with a home office without natural light.
 With the right lighting layout, it can diffuse the light evenly.

 Track Lights – Customizable